-2021 Teacher's Manual forthcoming
+Teacher's Manual available

 Comparative Law: Global Legal Traditions explores four legal traditions from around the world, both Western (German civil law and English common law) and non-Western (Chinese law and Islamic law).
 The book opens by focusing on European-based civil law, represented by German law, before moving on to the common law legal tradition seen in English law.

 Each part contains seven chapters intended to enable students to draw comparisons and make distinctions between the legal traditions under review.
-Each part includes five chapters covering common topics: history and development of the legal tradition; political process; judicial process; legal actors and legal education; and civil law.
+Each part includes five chapters covering common topics: history and development of the legal tradition, political process, judicial process, legal actors and legal education, and civil law.
 The remaining two chapters for each part focus on a legal subject most relevant to that legal tradition.

 The book is rich in the bridging of the past and present in the representation of a comparative study of legal global traditions.
 It covers diverse sets of selected global traditions in a non-judgmental manner, bringing in authoritative literature with notes and questions to further guide the reader.
 It is a useful read not only for law students but to any reader who for whatever reason is seeking to navigate throughan interconnected interdependent globe to comprehend the global legal traditions and cultures that shape it."

 — Usharani Balasingam, Malaysian Journal of Comparative Law